This is Part 6 of our tutorial series on building a membership site with WordPress.

 Always email your members with any price changes as well, especially if you lower your membership cost so that existing subscribers can gain access to the lower-priced deal, and don’t feel as though they were left out of your special offers.

-In our next tutorial, we provide useful tips to ensure that your membership site can continue to grow and service its member community.
+In our next tutorial, we provide useful tips to ensure that your membership site can continue to grow and is able to service its member community.

 To view the next tutorial in this series, go here: